AutomatedIT/vagrant/LAMP/instructions.md

 apt-get -y install php7.0 libapache2-mod-php7.0
 SCRIPT
 ```
-Then add this line to the `Vagrant.configure` section, just before the final `end`:
+Then add this line to the `Vagrant.configure` section, just before the final two `end` statements:
 ```
-  config.vm.provision "shell", inline: $provisionlamp
+  lamp.vm.provision "shell", inline: $provisionlamp
 ```

 The script contains what are essentially the apt-get commands that you would need to install the packages you need, along with instructions to set the mysql password (to 'password' - so not very secure!)...